 As of 2014, there were roughly 479,000 persons serving formal life sentences around the world, compared to 261,000 in the year 2000, representing a rise of nearly 84 per cent in 14 years.

 Formal life imprisonment exists in 183 out of 216 countries and territories; in 149 of these it is the most severe penalty available.
 It is also the most severe penalty in current international criminal courts and tribunals.
+Sixty-seven states allow for life sentences to be imposed on children.
+Two-thirds of these states are Commonwealth countries and come from the English legal tradition.

 What life imprisonment actually means and how it is used varies widely.
 In some jurisdictions, life or long-term sentences are handed down for a determinate number of years, after which the person is released with or without restriction.
 In others, a person must serve a minimum number of years, at the end of which they will be considered for release.
 An increasing number of states have introduced ‘life without parole’ – imprisonment until natural death – with no possibility of review.